Professor of Clinical Epidemiology & Population Health, Department of Epidemiology & Population Health

 Professor of Clinical Psychiatry & Behavioral Sciences, Department of Psychiatry and Behavioral Sciences

 Dr. Powell is Director of the Montefiore Einstein Center for Bioethics and of the Einstein Cardozo Master of Science in Bioethics program.
 She is Professor of Clinical Epidemiology, Division of Bioethics, and Clinical Psychiatry.
 She has bioethics expertise in public policy, dementia, consultation, end of life care, decision-making capacity, bioethics education and the ethics of public health disasters.
 She served four years as Executive Director of the New York State Task Force on Life and the Law, which functions as New York State’s bioethics commission.
-She co-chaired a New York State 2007 workgroup that devised ethical and clinical guidance for allocating ventilators in an influenza pandemic.
-She worked with the Institute of Medicine on 5 separate projects related to public health disasters, including as co-chair of the IOM report on antibiotics for anthrax attack.
+She has worked with the Institute of Medicine on many projects related to public health and ethics, and most recently served on the 2015 report on Cognitive Aging.
 Dr. Powell graduated magna cum laude from Harvard-Radcliffe College.
 At Yale Medical School she earned the Parker Prize, Yale’s highest award for a graduating medical student.
 She completed her internship, psychiatric residency and Consultation-Liaison fellowship at Columbia.
-She is a board certified psychiatrist and Fellow of the New York Academy of Medicine and the American Psychiatric Association.
+She is a board certified psychiatrist and Fellow of the New York Academy of Medicine, the American Psychiatric Association and The Hastings Center.

 Select Recent Publications